-Beginning with the seminal work of Karp and Luby Karp and Luby (1983), three Monte Carlo FPRASs for #DNF have been designed over the years Karp et al (1989); Vazirani (2013).
-Two more FPRASs were designed using the new hashingbased approach Chakraborty et al (2016); Meel et al (2017).
-Besides developing FPRASs, considerable effort has also gone into developing deterministic approximation algorithms for #DNF Luby and Veličković (1996); Trevisan (2004); Gopalan et al (2013) and the closely related problem of designing pseudo-random generators with short seeds Ajtai and Wigderson (1985); Nisan (1991); De et al (2010).
-The development of a fully polynomial time deterministic approximation algorithm for #DNF is still an open problem Gopalan et al (2013).
+Beginning with the seminal work of Karp and Luby [21], three Monte Carlo FPRASs for #DNF have been designed over the years [22,35].
+Two more FPRASs were designed using the new hashing-based approach [10,24].
+Besides developing FPRASs, considerable effort has also gone into developing deterministic approximation algorithms for #DNF [23,33,18] and the closely related problem of designing pseudo-random generators with short seeds [2,28,13].
+The development of a fully polynomial time deterministic approximation algorithm for #DNF is still an open problem [18].

-Motivated by applications of #DNF to probabilistic databases, several approaches to the design of approximate #DNF counters have been investigated from the perspective of query evaluation as well Olteanu et al (2010); Fink and Olteanu (2011); Gatterbauer and Suciu (2014).
-Such algorithms, however, either take exponential time in the worst case Olteanu et al (2010); Gatterbauer and Suciu (2014) or are designed to work on restricted classes of formulas such as monotone, read-once etc. Fink and Olteanu (2011).
-An FPRAS similar to KL Counter was developed in the Multi-Instance Learning community for evaluating SVM kernels Tao et al (2004).
+Motivated by applications of #DNF to probabilistic databases, several approaches to the design of approximate #DNF counters have been investigated from the perspective of query evaluation as well [29,16,17].
+Such algorithms, however, either take exponential time in the worst case [29,17] or are designed to work on restricted classes of formulas such as monotone, read-once etc. [16].
+An FPRAS similar to KL Counter was developed in the Multi-Instance Learning community for evaluating SVM kernels [31].
 The FPRAS is designed to count the number of axis-parallel boxes that contain given points.
 However, the algorithm is identical to KL Counter when the problem instance is reduced from a DNF formula.
 This procedure and related benchmarks are thus not useful for our purposes.